fbcsptoolbox/fbcsptoolbox.github.io/architecture.md

 ## Classifier

 This class can be used to carry out the training and testing for a given classifier.
 The classifier model must be made in `MLEngine.experiment()` and passed to this class.
 The `fit()` and `predict()` methods can then be used for training and testing the classifier,respectively.
 This module also contains the `FeatureSelect` class which can be used in agregation with the `Classifier` class in case a feature selection step is desired.
-However, if this step is not needed, the `Classifier.feature_selection ` flag can be set to `False`and the methods will not invoke the `FeatureSelect` class.
+However, if this step is not needed, the `feature_selection` flag can be set to `False`and the methods will not invoke the `FeatureSelect` class.

 ### FeatureSelect